lifeisanoogie/nextstep-ai/README.md

 - **Follow-Up Question Handling**: Ask follow-up questions about job suggestions, skills, or industries for more clarity and guidance.
 - **Text-to-Speech Integration**: Hear responses read aloud through a seamless TTS interface.
 - **Interactive User Experience**: A clean and simple web interface for user interaction.
-- **Dynamic Message History**: Context-aware responses based on previous interactions.
+- **Dynamic Message History**: Context-aware responses based on previous chat input.

 ---